Skip to content ↓

 • To explore the indoor and outdoor environment in the classroom

-• To use photographs to talk about their family and also what they looked like as a baby
+• To use photographs to talk about their family focussing on any pets they may have.

 Our Expressive, Arts and Design focus for this term will be...